avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q8 - 1 point

-Is the source code for the two functions in 1e) reported?
+In 1 e), is the source code for the two functions reported?

 - No
 - Yes

 ### Q9 - 1 point

-Is the posterior mean in 1f) computed using importance sampling and reported?
+In 1 f), is the posterior mean computed using importance sampling and reported?

 - No
 - Yes, and alpha is outside [-,-] or beta is outside [-,-]